Skip to content

 Typical Glucose Response Curve

-*This chart shows typical blood glucose response for healthy individuals.
+*This chart shows typical blood glucose response for general healthy individuals.
 Individual responses may vary.
 Not medical advice.*

 Cultural Significance